-They share their experiences so you can save yourself a lot of time and trouble avoiding the problems and pitfalls of relocating to Spain that they went through.
+They share their experiences so you can save yourself a lot of time and trouble avoiding the problems & pitfalls of relocating to Spain that they went through.

 We also have advice on things such as, what you should do once you arrive i.e. the legalities, dealing with paperwork, visas, cars, utilities etc.

-Spain has such a fantastic climate and is made for the outdoors lifestyle.
+Spain (España) has such a fantastic climate and is made for the outdoors lifestyle.

-With a well-funded modern national health system and a good private health system, Spain is definitely the place to retire to.
+With a well-funded modern national health system and a good private health system, you should definitely consider retiring to Spain.

-There is an abundance of activities such as golf and tennis to enjoy as well as the beaches and mountains, not to mention the history, culture, sights and attractions in the big cities such as Madrid, Barcelona and Seville.
+There is an abundance of activities such as golf and tennis to enjoy as well as the beaches and mountains, not to mention the history, culture, sights and attractions in the big cities such as Madrid, Barcelona, Valencia and Seville.

-Where we do suggest caution is if you are a young family intending on living in Spain.
+Where we do suggest caution is if you are a young family intending on moving to Spain.